-Ian Foster is Director of the Computation Institute, a joint institute of the University of Chicago and Argonne National Laboratory.
+Ian Foster, Senior Fellow, is Director of the Computation Institute, a joint institute of the University of Chicago and Argonne National Laboratory.
 He is also an Argonne Senior Scientist and Distinguished Fellow and the Arthur Holly Compton Distinguished Service Professor of Computer Science.

 Ian received a BSc (Hons I) degree from the University of Canterbury, New Zealand, and a PhD from Imperial College, United Kingdom, both in computer science.
 His research deals with distributed, parallel, and data-intensive computing technologies, and innovative applications of those technologies to scientific problems in such domains as climate change and biomedicine.
 Methods and software developed under his leadership underpin many large national and international cyberinfrastructures.